drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 The configuration settings in angled brackets `<...>` are values you need to provide based on the configuration of your PostgreSQL database.

-If you are using the Dev Container, it contains a fully specified Source file named `/tutorial/getting-started/resources/hello-world-source.yaml`.
-Run the `drasi` CLI to create the Source using the following command:
+If you are using the Dev Container, it comes with a fully specified Source file named `/tutorial/getting-started/resources/hello-world-source.yaml` that is pre-configured to connect to the PostgreSQL database running on the Dev Container.
+Run the `drasi` CLI to create the Drasi Source using the following command:

 ```bash
 drasi apply -f ./resources/hello-world-source.yaml
 ```

-Otherwise, create a file named `hello-world-source.yaml` and configure the missing values based on the following information:
+Otherwise, you must create a file named `hello-world-source.yaml` from the above definition and replace the missing values based on the following information:

 |Value|Description|
 |-|-|